A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 If relational operators are tools for making judgments, then logical operators are tools for combining those judgments.

 Most programming languages also use something called short-circuit evaluation.
-This means that in an expression like A && B, if A is already false, the program does not bother evaluating B, because the whole expression can never become true.
-Likewise, in A || B, if A is already true, B may not be evaluated.
+This means the program may skip part of a logical expression when the final result is already clear.
+In an expression like A && B, if A is already false, the program does not need to evaluate B, because the whole expression can never become true.
+Likewise, in A || B, if A is already true, the program may skip B, because the whole expression is already true.

 Assignment Operators